p-j-anderson/programming-challenges/README.md

 # Programming Challenges
-This repository contains a range of pgramming challenges.
+This repository contains a range of programming challenges.